TheBot-Lab/TalkToMeBot/developmentGuide.md

     made and why.

     -   If the PR is meant to fix an existing bug/issue, then, at the end of your PR's description, append the keyword `closes` and #xxxx (where xxxx is the issue number).
 Example: `closes #1337`.
 This tells GitHub to close the existing issue, if the PR is merged.

 6. Indicate if you have tested on a local copy of the site or not.

 ### How We Review and Merge Pull Requests

-Before the pull request we will have a code review session in slack
+Before the pull request we will have a code review session in Slack.

 ### Next Steps